In this article, we’ll be talking about a very interesting aspect of culture: Clothing in South Korea.

-You see special fashion events where designers reinterpret traditional Korean designs and make them more modern.
-They add a uniquely Korean artistic significance to fashion, while still keeping up with the times.
+You see special fashion events where designers reinterpret traditional South Korean clothing designs and make them more modern.
+They add a uniquely Korean artistic significance to fashion while still keeping up with the times.

 How conservative are Koreans in what they choose to wear?

-While Koreans are not overly conservative, expecting you to cover yourself from head to toe, they are a lot more modest than for example many Western countries who adopt modern western styles.
+While Koreans are not overly conservative, expecting you to cover yourself from head to toe, they are a lot more modest than, for example, many Western countries that adopt modern western styles.

+The rules are a bit different between men’s fashion and women’s fashion.
 For men, this mainly means keeping your shirt on at all times.
 For women, it’s a little bit more complex.
-It’s typically best to avoid wearing a low-cut top, or one that exposes your shoulders and/or stomach.
+It’s typically best to avoid wearing a low-cut top or one that exposes your shoulders and/or stomach.